JarvisStark24/peregrine-pharma/README.md

 ---

-Thank you for using Peregrine Falcon Pvt Ltd Live!
+Thank you for using Peregrine Falcon Pharmaceutical Pvt Ltd Live!
 If you have any questions or feedback, feel free to reach out.